senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 # Why JavaScript's class is Not Just Syntactic Sugar

 The `class` syntax in JavaScript is often described as "syntactic sugar" for normal constructor functions, meaning its just a different way of doing the same thing.
 But this is not entirely true.
-While JavaScript continues to use constructor functions to represent its version of classes, even when using the `class` syntax, constructors created using `class` are quite different from those created through normal function declarations.
-These differences include:
+While JavaScript continues to use constructor functions to represent its version of classes - even when using the `class` syntax - constructors created using `class` are quite different from those created through normal function declarations.
+These differences include, but are not limited to:

 - `class` Functions Are Not Callable Without `new`
 - `class` Function Instances Are Created From Superclasses